 5. The costs you see on cruise ship web sites are only a portion of what you actually pay.

 On most cruise ships, you pay extra for alcoholic beverages and sodas.
 Internet service, which is a lifeline for most permanent cruisers, is very expensive.
 Similarly, cell phone roaming charges will mount quickly.
 Some lower-end cruise lines may offer free self-serve washers and dryers, but most cruise ships charge for laundry service.

 Guided tours at your ports of call are expensive.
 While you probably won’t avail yourself of those after your first couple visits to a port, you’ll often pay for taxi or public transit services if you get off the ship.

 Keep in mind that quoted prices are for double occupancy; if you’re single, there’s a hefty surcharge.
 None of the super-cruisers above mentioned that they got a special deal from the cruise line for their continuous patronage.
 There are senior discounts available on some cruises, but usually when the cruise is likely to be undersold.
 Since the majority of cruise customers are seniors, it’s not advantageous for the cruise lines to offer senior discounts unless they need to.
-Here’s a web site that shows what discounts are available.

 6. Cruise ship rooms are small.

 Standard rooms are usually about 170 square feet.
 Bathrooms are compact, and storage space is limited.
 You will be able to take very few personal possessions other than clothes with you.
 If you’re going to live on a cruise ship, you may prefer a larger room with a balcony, but of course those cost more.

 7. You’ll need to plan for interruptions in service.